Live in stores across the Netherlands

 Numbers are based on industry benchmarks (DMA / Litmus 2024) and our own deployment data.
 Your figures will vary by store, category, and average order value.

-A five-month pilot across Runnersworld and INTERSPORT stores in the Netherlands, including the launch of The Loop circular concept store.
-600+ customers participated.
-750+ pairs scanned with product-level data.
-Email capture at €1 to 3 per address.
+A six-month pilot across Runnersworld and INTERSPORT stores in the Netherlands, including the launch of The Loop circular concept store.
+1000+ customers participated.
+1500+ scans with product-level data.
+Email capture at €1–3 per address.

 Wall of running shoes on display at Runnersworld Eindhoven, Netherlands Runnersworld Eindhoven